emilwallner/How-to-learn-Deep-Learning/README.md

 A practical, top-down approach, starting with high-level frameworks with a focus on Deep Learning.
 It will enable you to create your own projects in deep learning.
 To invent [new deep learning algorithms](https://www.reddit.com/r/MachineLearning/comments/73n9pm/d_confession_as_an_ai_researcher_seeking_advice/), also check the theory section.

 ## Getting started [3 months]
 **Note:** The key is to start building your own projects as soon as possible.
-9/10 of the people I meet tend to never move from taking online courses to building things.
-Also, you don't _need_ a math background (I only know high school math), but a lot of determination.
-I found learning deep learning as hard as learning to program in C (my first programming language).
 - Spend a week on codecademy.com and learn the python syntax, command line and git.
 - Spend one to two weeks using [Pandas](https://www.youtube.com/watch?v=yzIMircGU5I&list=PL5-da3qGB5ICCsgW1MxlZ0Hq8LL5U3u9y) and [Scikit-learn](http://scikit-learn.org/stable/) on [Kaggle problems](https://www.kaggle.com/competitions?sortBy=grouped&group=general&page=1&pageSize=20&category=gettingStarted) using [Jupyter Notebook](https://www.youtube.com/watch?v=HW29067qVWk&t=375s), e.g. [Titanic](https://www.kaggle.com/c/titanic), [House prices](https://www.kaggle.com/c/house-prices-advanced-regression-techniques), and [Iris](https://www.kaggle.com/uciml/iris).
 This gives you an overview of the machine learning mindset and workflow.
 - Spend one month implementing models on cloud GPUs.
 Most beginners tend to start with Keras with a Tenorflow-backend or Pytorch using the FastAI library.
 Start with [these Keras models](https://github.com/keras-team/keras/tree/master/examples) or the [official Pytorch tutorials](https://pytorch.org/tutorials/).
 Also, check [the resources from FastAI.](http://course.fast.ai/) The FastAI community if becoming the go-to place for people wanting to apply deep learning and share the state of the art techniques. **Warning:** don't get stuck taking online courses and start building as soon as possible.